danielllesk/Titanic/README.md

-# 🎓 Tatanic
+# 🎓 Titanic

-**Tatanic** is a centralized scholarship database platform designed to help **high school and university students** discover funding opportunities tailored to their background, field of study, and academic performance.
+**Titanic** is a centralized scholarship database platform designed to help **high school and university students** discover funding opportunities tailored to their background, field of study, and academic performance.
 Find your scholarSHIPS using Titanic!

 ## 🌟 Features